 Now I love old world food lore and recreating long lost culinary traditions, but I wasn’t ready to prepare all 13 desserts, never mind a Buche De Noel, just yet.
 But a black nougat I could do, and it would be a lovely new (& old) way to mark the upcoming winter solstice.

 Sadly, the recipe called for honey made with pine blossoms (a speciality of the region) – and I had none of that.
-But undeterred, I decided to try my hand creating my own localized rustic Black Nougat by adding Vancouver Island hazelnuts and grand fir infused honey.
-I went with Grand Fir because it’s citrusy flavour is similar to pine, and makes a good complement to all that caramelized sweetness.
-(Douglas Fir, Spruce or Pine, with their deeper resinous notes would also be equally nice.)
+But undeterred, I decided to try my hand creating my own localized Black Nougat by adding Vancouver Island hazelnuts and Grand-fir infused honey.
+I went with Grand-fir because it’s citrusy flavour is similar to pine, and makes a good complement to all that caramelized sweetness.
+(Other Conifers like Douglas Fir, Spruce or Pine, with their deeper resinous notes would also be equally nice.)

 The process of making black nougat is similar to how caramel is made – which means it’s a speedy process.
 It’s important to have all ingredients ready to go, because moving quickly is of the essence.
 The basic recipe is to combine honey with nuts then cook at low heat until honey becomes an amber brown.
 Then pour the mixture into a pan lined with buttered parchment or foil.
 Let cool.